adisco4420/time-off-mgt-react/README.md

-This project was is hosted at (https://sodiq-time-off.netlify.com).
+This project was  hosted at (https://sodiq-time-off.netlify.com).

 ## Available Scripts